 4. Rohtang Pass

-‘Pile of corpses’ [Sounds scary?
-Try our post on the most haunted places in India] is how the literal translation is for Rohtang pass, for all the people who lost their lives while crossing the pass and yet in the recent times it has become one of the most popular tourist attraction in India, attracting thousands of people with its captivating beauty.
+‘Pile of corpses’ is how the literal translation is for Rohtang pass, for all the people who lost their lives while crossing the pass and yet in the recent times it has become one of the most popular tourist attraction in India, attracting thousands of people with its captivating beauty.

 Rohtang pass happens to be one of the few destinations in India where one can go skiing as it snows for almost all the months of the year.
 However, it is closed for 6 months every year so be ready to witness swarms of people in the other 6 months waiting to explore this 13,000 feet high destination.